ElliotZaychik/RLDownloader/README.md

 ## 📝 **Information Section**

 ### **What is RLDownloader?**
-RLDownloader is a Python-based tool designed to simplify the downloading and setup of various screensharing and forensic tools
+RLDownloader is a Python-based tool designed to simplify the downloading and setup of various screen sharing and forensic tools

 ---